nmaas-platform/nmaas-docs/docs/guides/user-guide.md

     User can be assigned to multiple domains.

 !!! info "Requesting a New Domain"
-    To apply for a new domain creation, submit the [New domain request](https://vnoc.nmaas.eu/about?type=NEW_DOMAIN_REQUEST) form.
+    To apply for a new domain creation on the vNOC managed instance, submit the [New domain request](https://vnoc.nmaas.eu/about?type=NEW_DOMAIN_REQUEST) form.

 ## 2. Introduction to nmaas User Roles